jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

 Thus, since the inversions of the intervals of the upper voices are of no consequence so far as the figured bass is concerned, there is no possible way of indicating what interval any given voice makes with the bass.
 It can- not be denied that the thoroughbass system is an imperfect means of representing harmonies theoretically ; but it was the first that was found, and was, for that reason extremely useful.

 It was not long before a great many abbreviations came into practical use, which made it much easier to think harmony.
 It was soon noticed that the chord formed out of a third and a fifth occurred much more frequently than any others.
 It then became customary to consider this chord as demanded, unless some other figures were written.
 This chord thus acquired special importance.
 Only when the third or fifth had to be altered by means of a sharp, flat or natural, was any figure required.

-But no distinction was made between a major, minor or diminished chord : —
+But no distinction was made between a major, minor or diminished chord:—

 Thus, the figured-bass system became the means of directing the develop- ment of the theory and practice of harmony into quite other channels than those marked out by Zarlino, the most learned and distinguished theorist of his time.
 The diametrically opposite character of the major and minor chord was totally forgotten.
-Then, too, Zarlino's treatment of chords makes it perfectly clear that all combinations of the tones c, e and g are, for har- monic purposes, the same chord ; and the same is true of all positions and inversions of every major or minor chord.
-But it was impossible to attain this idea from the standpoint of thoroughbass; indeed, this idea of Zarlino's" was pushed more and more into the background, for the thoroughbass system conceived polyphony as a web of melodies rather than a succession of chords.
+Then, too, Zarlino’s treatment of chords makes it perfectly clear that all combinations of the tones c, e and g are, for har- monic purposes, the same chord; and the same is true of all positions and inversions of every major or minor chord.
+But it was impossible to attain this idea from the standpoint of thoroughbass; indeed, this idea of Zarlino’s was pushed more and more into the background, for the thoroughbass system conceived polyphony as a web of melodies rather than a succession of chords.
-From the standpoint of thoroughbass, a minor chord is no different from a major chord, but an inversion of a major chord is a totally different thing from
+From the standpoint of thoroughbass, _a minor chord is no different from a_ _major chord, but an inversion of a major chord is a totally different thing from_

 ---